Shira98/Basic-ToDo-Application/README.md

 ## Running The Application
 - Start MySQL database.
 - Run the Spring Boot project from IDE.
-- Run the React project.
+- Install the required node modules and run the React project.

 The application should open in the default browser.